mathbunnyru/clio/CONTRIBUTING.md

 ### Formatting

-Code must conform to `clang-format`, unless the result would be unreasonably difficult to read or maintain.
+Code must conform to `clang-format`, unless the result is unreasonably difficult to read or maintain.
-In most cases the `pre-commit` hook will take care of formatting and will fix any issues automatically.
+In most cases the `pre-commit` hook takes care of formatting and fixes any issues automatically.
 To manually format your code, use `pre-commit run clang-format --files <your changed files>` for C++ files and `pre-commit run cmake-format --files <your changed files>` for CMake files.

 ### Documentation